 With the spending out of control in Washington D.C., repaying the debt must come from us, and a larger slice of your profits and depreciation will be one of the places the government targets.

-The 2012 deadline means that you and I have no idea what the new capital gains rates will be.
+New elections mean that you and I have no idea what the new capital gains rates will be.

 Simply, let’s say the capital gains rate increases by 10% to 25%, returning to 1996 levels.
 A commercial property investor with $3,000,000 in profits would owe an additional $300,000 in capital gains taxes.
 This amount may be survivable, but here’s the sticky part.